codefori/vscode-ibmi-walkthroughs/content/code-ibmi-tips/rpgContentAssist.md

 End-Proc;
 ```

-You should use Control+Space to prompt the content-assist, and you should see the `addWorld` procedure on the list.
+Use Control+Space to invoke content assist, and you should see the `addWorld` procedure on the list.

 ![](./rpgContentAssist2.png)